CDRMV/Future-Battlefield-Pack-Elite-ACUs-FAF-Edition/README.md

 Aeon Combat ACU:
 - Personal Shieldeffects are Missing currently.
-- However the Shieldupgrades and the Shield itself working well.
+- However the Shieldupgrades and the Shield itself are working in general.
-- This will be fixed in the next Update.

 Todos before first Release:
 - Add Missing Icons